Search

 What goldfish stay small?
 These types of goldfish that stay small, Celestial Eye, Pom Pom, Egg, Ranchu, and Lionhead goldfish are just a few varieties that stay under 6 inches, making them perfect for smaller tanks.

-What is the smallest goldfish?
+What is the smallest goldfish species?

 Conclusion